Practice & Background

 - Legal 500 2014, recommended Mr. Lal as “‘a thinker and a strategist,’ ‘his analysis and work ethic are second to none’”

 - Sits on Council of the Society of Construction Law

 - Sits on the Committee of the Adjudication Society

 - Higher Rights of Audience (Higher Courts all Proceedings)

 - Called to the Bar by The Honourable Society of Gray’s Inn

 - Part II Advocate (Full Rights) in Dubai International Finance Centre (DIFC) Courts

 - The Adjudication Society Conference - Hamish Lal moderated panels Starting an Adjudication, Appointing an Adjudicator and Keeping the Adjudication on Track, in Dublin, 10 May 2017.

-- 6th IBA Construction Projects from Conception to Completion Conference, chair of Assessing Disruption: Different Methods and Do They Matter? to be held in Brussels, 15-16 September 2017
+- 6th IBA Construction Projects from Conception to Completion Conference, chair of panel session on Assessing Disruption: Different Methods and Do They Matter? held in Brussels, 15-16 September 2017

 - Arbrix Construction Group, Spring 2017 Meeting: Paper "The Society of Construction Law Delay and Disruption Protocol - Progress?", 11 March 2017.